-Marker Area proportional to number of responses by question character length conduct an experiment at the level of the polling station.
-Given our interest in understanding the effect of various messaging campaigns and linking these campaigns to behavioral voting outcomes, we wanted to randomize the messaging through our platform on the level of polling station, the lowest level of aggregation for which South African authorities collect data.10 These research objectives required us to identify the polling station where each user was registered to vote.
+In our case, we needed geolocation for two reasons.
+First, for the entire population of registered platform users, in Phase 2, we desired to conduct an experiment at the level of the polling station.
+Given our interest in understanding the effect of various messaging campaigns and linking these campaigns to behavioral voting outcomes, we wanted to randomize the messaging through our platform on the level of polling station, the lowest level of aggregation for which South African authorities collect data.
+These research objectives required us to identify the polling station where each user was registered to vote.
 Second, in Phase 3, from within the population of users of our platform, we aimed to recruit individuals to participate in election monitoring, and randomly vary the monetary incentives of our recruited election monitors to estimate how incentivization shaped platform users' willingness to participate.
 This deployment of platform users as election monitors also required assigning each user to the polling station in which they were registered.